MicrosoftDocs/azure-databases-docs/articles/cosmos-db/how-to-configure-nsp.md

 > For more information, see [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).

 ## Feature overview
-Network administrators can define a network isolation boundary for their PaaS services, which allows communication between their Azure Cosmos DB account and Keyvault, SQL, and other services using Network Security Perimeter.
+Network administrators can define a network isolation boundary for their PaaS services, which allows communication between their Azure Cosmos DB account and Keyvault, SQL, and other services using Azure Network Security Perimeter.
 Securing public access on Azure Service can be accomplished in several ways:

 - Securing inbound connections: Restrict public exposure of your Azure Cosmos DB account by explicitly granting ingress access to resources inside the perimeter.
 By default, access from unauthorized networks is denied, and access from private endpoints into the perimeter or resources in a subscription can be configured.
 - Securing service-to-service communication: All resources inside the perimeter can communicate with any other resources within the perimeter, preventing data exfiltration.